SyncfusionExamples/unit-testing-in-react-js/README.md

 This repository contains examples of unit test cases in ReactJS.

-Need Node v6+ to run the applciation.
+Need Node v6+ to run the application.

 Steps to run the application :
 * To run the application use 'npm start'.